Michael Beasley Leaving Knicks To Join The Lakers

 — Adrian Wojnarowski (@wojespn) July 20, 2018

-After playing 78 games with the New York Knicks, the 29 year old averaged 13.2 points and 5.6 rebounds per game.
+After playing 78 games with the New York Knicks, the 29-year-old averaged 13.2 points and 5.6 rebounds per game.
 The season was his highest scoring season since 2010-11.
 In January, Kevin Durant stated his support of Beasley as a player, saying Beasley has something that separates him from the rest.

 “He can score from anywhere, he can score on anybody, he can use both hands,” Durant said.
 “He’s got the foundation of his game set, it’s just time to build on top of it.”